Munch2022/Cancer_Prediction_System/README.md

 # Deployment_Of_Cancer_Prediction_System
-This repo contains code that demonstrates predicting if the patient has cancer or not using data science methodology
+This repo contains code that demonstrates predicting if the patient has cancer or not.

+Using data science methodology

 🐞Machine learing 🐞built with python 🐞deployed with Streamlit